St. Peter's Basilica Tours in Rome

 Treasury Museum

-If you have some time to spare and are particularly interested in the iconography of the Vatican, I recommend a visit to the Sacristy and the Treasury Museum, where you can see crosses, papal vestments, jewellery and reliquaries.
-Admission is 5 € for adults and 3 € for children up to 12 years old.
+If you have some time to spare and are particularly interested in Vatican iconography, I recommend visiting the Sacristy and the Treasury Museum, where you can see crosses, papal vestments, jewels and reliquaries.
+Admission is €5 for adults and €3 for children up to 12 years old.

 Vatican Grottoes